SPF Permerror: How to Fix Too Many DNS Lookups Safely

 You are not trying to get the shortest record possible.
 You are trying to remove what is obsolete without touching what the business still needs.

 If a platform supports DKIM, that gives you a second reliable path for DMARC alignment.
-That matters because SPF is more fragile than DKIM in real-world mail routing.
+That matters because SPF is more fragile than DKIM in real-world mail routing (forwarding, some gateways, and list expansion often break SPF while leaving DKIM intact).

 Look for: